ramiromagno/hgnc/README.md

 ### Basic usage

-To import the latest HGNC data set in tabular format directly into memory as a tibble do as follows:
+To import the latest HGNC gene data set in tabular format directly into memory as a tibble do as follows:

 ``` r